PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 PennyLane offers a number of transforms that take quantum functions and alter them to represent quantum functions of optimized circuits:

-* :func:`~pennylane.transforms.optimization.commute_controlled`: pushes commuting single-qubit
+* :func:`~.pennylane.transforms.optimization.commute_controlled`: pushes commuting single-qubit
   gates through controlled operations.

-* :func:`~pennylane.transforms.optimization.cancel_inverses`: removes adjacent pairs of operations that cancel out.
+* :func:`~.pennylane.transforms.optimization.cancel_inverses`: removes adjacent pairs of operations that cancel out.

-* :func:`~pennylane.transforms.optimization.merge_rotations`: combines adjacent rotation gates of the same type into a single gate, including controlled rotations.
+* :func:`~.pennylane.transforms.optimization.merge_rotations`: combines adjacent rotation gates of the same type into a single gate, including controlled rotations.

-* :func:`~pennylane.transforms.optimization.single_qubit_fusion`: acts on all sequences of single-qubit operations in a quantum function, and converts each sequence to a single ``Rot`` gate.
+* :func:`~.pennylane.transforms.optimization.single_qubit_fusion`: acts on all sequences of single-qubit operations in a quantum function, and converts each sequence to a single ``Rot`` gate.

-* :func:`~pennylane.transforms.optimization.pattern_matching`: optimize a circuit given a list of patterns of gates that decompose the identity.
+* :func:`~.pennylane.transforms.optimization.pattern_matching`: optimizes a circuit given a list of patterns of gates that decompose the identity.

-* :func:`~pennylane.transforms.optimization.undo_swaps`: remove SWAP gates by running from right to left through the circuit changing the position of the qubits accordingly.
+* :func:`~.pennylane.transforms.optimization.undo_swaps`: removes SWAP gates by running from right to left through the circuit and changing the position of the qubits accordingly.

 .. note::

     Most compilation transforms support just-in-time compilation with ``jax.jit``.

-The :func:`~pennylane.transforms.compile` transform allows you to chain together sequences of quantum function transforms into custom circuit optimization pipelines.
+The :func:`~.pennylane.transforms.compile` transform allows you to chain together sequences of quantum function transforms into custom circuit optimization pipelines.

 For example, take the following decorated quantum function: